 If you are looking for an adventure holiday or enjoy hiking, July and August are great to visit the mountains in Europe.
 The Alps, the Pyrenees, and the Dolomites are especially nice at this time of year!

-If that’s a little beyond your budget, then consider the mountains of Albania or Montenegro in the Balkans or Slovakia in Eastern Europe.
+If these places are a little above your budget or you are looking for something a bit more off the beaten path, then consider the mountains of Albania or Montenegro in the Balkans or Slovakia in Eastern Europe.

 SOME TRAVEL INSPIRATION: